DDF operators in the Hybrid Formalism: Introduction

 Apart from the DDF operators for the bosons and the fermions, we identify another set of DDF operators that were previously of interest in the literature \cite{Eberhardt:2019qcl,Giveon:1998ns}.
 In particular, we identify the DDF operators associated to the $\mathcal{N}=4$ generators of the space-time theory.
 We confirm that they in fact satisfy the $\mathcal{N}=4$ algebra of the space-time theory on the physical states.
 Since one expects that the whole spectrum is generated by the $4$ bosons and the $4$ fermions, the DDF operators of the $\mathcal{N}=4$ algebra should produce the same states as suitable combinations of the DDF operators of the free bosons and the free fermions.
 As a consistency check, we show that this is indeed true in some examples.

 The paper is organised as follows.
-In Section~\ref{sec:vertex}, we review the hybrid formalism, the bosonisation of the symplectic bosons and the realisation of the Wakimoto fields.
+In Section~\ref{sec:vertex}, we review the hybrid formalism and our conventions, the bosonisation of the symplectic bosons and the realisation of the Wakimoto fields.
 In Section~\ref{sec:ddf}, we construct the DDF operators of the free bosons and the free fermions.
 In Section~\ref{sec:n=4}, we write the DDF operators associated to the $\mathcal{N}=4$ generators.
 We also study their algebra and how they are related to the free bosons and the free fermions.
 Section~\ref{sec:conclusion} contains our conclusions.
-There are $2$ appendices that include more technical details: in Appendix~\ref{app:bvw}, we review the free-field hybrid formalism at $k=1$.
+There are two appendices that include more technical details: in Appendix~\ref{app:bvw}, we discuss the free-field hybrid formalism at $k=1$ in more details.
 In Appendix~\ref{app:exactness}, we show that $\mathcal{L}_{-1}$ acting on the ground state is BRST exact in the world-sheet.